LBNL-ETA/MSWH/README.md

         git clone https://github.com/LBNL-ETA/MSWH.git

+2. Make sure that `pip` is installed.
+For info and installation help take a look at this [webpage](https://pip.pypa.io/en/stable/installing/).

-2. If you are familiar with `conda` and experienced with virtual environments you can perform the package installation using the following commands and go directly to step 7 after that:
+3. If you are familiar with `conda` and experienced with virtual environments you can perform the package installation using the following commands and go directly to step 8 after that:

         conda create -n mswh -c conda-forge python=3.6 pip git-lfs conda activate mswh